 Words In Flight is a band based on the original songs of Drew Brightbill who relocated back to the East Coast from Colorado.
 They are just making their entrance into the greater Philadelphia, New York, Central PA and East Coast scene with their laid back yet uplifting, introspective and feel good set of unique songs.
 Stylistically, they fall into the category of acoustic rock, indie and folk, with touches of jazz and pop.

-Words In Flight recently released a 5-song EP, "From Whence We Came", produced by Mike "Slo-Mo" Brenner and featuring appearances by a handful of Phila local players.
+Words In Flight recently released a 5-song EP, "From Whence We Came", produced by Mike "Slo-Mo" Brenner and featuring appearances by a handful of Philadelphia local players.

 They also just announced the release of their new single which features members of the Hot Club of Philadelphia as well as Jenny Conlee of the Decemberists.
-They often draw comparisons to Death Cab For Cutie and The Decemberists.
+They often draw comparisons to Death Cab For Cutie, The Decemberists, and Josh Ritter.
 They have been featured on WXPN, Vents Magazine, The Vinyl District, and in Colorado, Words In Flight earned the distinction of Best Local Band by the local Boulder newspaper, The Colorado Daily.

 Words in Flight spin a clever yarn in their...new song “The Ravenous Affair"...[which] features Jenny Conlee of the Decemberists on accordion, giving it a bit of its jazzy Parisian flair".
 Matt Matasci, mxdwn.com